-A super moist lemon blueberry pound cake bursting with fresh, juicy blueberries and drizzled with a sweet vanilla glaze.
-Ready in an hour, it’s the perfect cake for breakfast and dessert!
+A super moist lemon pound cake bursting with fresh, juicy blueberries and drizzled with a sweet vanilla glaze.
+This light and fluffy cake is worth turning on your oven for, even on a hot summer day.
+Perfect for breakfast or dessert!

 Put this cake at the top of your summer baking list….you’re going to LOVE it!